elchininet/custom-sidebar/README.md

 #### Jinja templates example

-The next example will set the title of the sidebar as "My Home" followed by the current time.
-It will also add the number of `HACS` updates as a notification in the `HACS` item in the sidebar.
+The next example will set the next options:

+1. Sets the title of the sidebar as "My Home" followed by the current time.
+2. Adds the number of `HACS` updates as a notification in the `HACS` item in the sidebar.
 In case that there are no updates, an empty string is returned and in these cases the notification will not be displayed.
-And it also creates a new item that redirects to the `Home Assistant` info page with a dynamic text with the word "Info" followed by the installed Supervisor version between parentheses and the Operating System version in the info text.
+3. Creates a new item that redirects to the `Home Assistant` info page with a dynamic text with the word "Info" followed by the installed Supervisor version between parentheses and the Operating System version in the info text.

 ##### in `YAML` format: